tidepool-org/tidepool-org.github.io/_docs/query-implementation.md

 published: true
 ---

-This document was created by Kent Quirk and last edited in mid-July, 2014.
+This document was created by Kent Quirk and last edited in late August, 2014.

 # Query Implementation Spec

 # Introduction

-This document attempts to spec out the framework on which we will implement TQL, the [Tidepool Query language](QueriesAndNotifications.html).
+This document attempts to spec out the framework on which we will implement TQL, the [Tidepool Query language](queries-and-notifications).

 It is a simple endpoint that implements a basic JSON-based query system intended to be able to express TQL queries.